AAKASHEE/TENNANT_ALLOCATION/README.md

-# Property Video Gallery
+# DWella -Property listing Website - AN affordable and convenient solutions for students coming to BANGLORE

+As students when come to bangalore without knowing about the background data of pg and certain vulnerable living accomodations fall into the money trap , at the end denied of their security deposti or in worst case "getting kicke dout of their room".
+DWella provides efficient housing options according to diverse needs of students/ professionals.

-A simple web project that showcases various property videos.
+A simple web project that showcases various property .
 This project allows users to view videos of different rooms in a property with no sound, autoplay, and looping functionality.

 ## Features